Where & HOW To See The Northern Lights in Banff

 How To Photograph the Aurora

 If you see the lights, it’s natural that you’ll want to take a few photos.
-While a phone camera can capture solid Northern Lights photos, if you plan to photograph the Northern Lights or do any advanced night photography, you’ll need a tripod and a camera with manual controls.
+While a phone camera can capture solid Northern Lights photos, if you plan to photograph the Northern Lights or do any advanced night photography, you’ll want a tripod and a camera with manual controls.

 A typical Northern Lights shot takes around 30 seconds and requires the camera to be stationary.
 Before your trip, head out on your own to a quiet and light-free place and practice some nighttime photography to learn the basics.
 It’s best to play around and learn all about different ISO settings, aperture, and shutter speeds.